types of loading dock lifts

 Mechanical springs have heat/cold sensitivy, they expand in the heat and contract in the cold- requiring consistent adjustments.

-Hydraulic cs Mechanical Dock Leveler Investment Cost
+Hydraulic vs Mechanical Dock Leveler Investment Cost

 The initial investment of a hydraulic dock leveler will be more expensive.
 However, mechanical dock levelers usually have a higher cost of operation because of the various parts that are under tension constantly.
 Therefore, this will generate more repairs and higher maintenance fees, parts replacements, and downtime in the long run.